 - An organ transplant, or weakened immune sytem.

 You could substitute “melanoma” for “skin cancer” in personal, or family history, a potentially life threatening type of cancer.
-Age is a factor, due to accumulated exposure to UV radiation and disease development, outdoor sports can bring the same.
+Age is a factor, due to accumulated UV exposure and disease development, outdoor sports can bring the same.

 These aspects matter, although young people do get skin cancer and every type of the disease is best avoided.
-We and our patients believe all skin cancers and every person deserve screening, a patient friendly procedure.
+We and our patients believe all skin cancers and every person deserve screening, a friendly procedure.

 Your Skin Cancer Check

-Your screening session should not interfere with your day too much, no debilitating procedures, perhaps half an hour in total.
+Your screening session should not interfere with your day too much, perhaps half an hour in total and no debilitating procedures.

 Ample time for all your skin to be examined by a consultant dermatologist specialising in skin cancer.
 They may use a dermascope, a hand help microscope with a powerful light, able to capture images and video.

 Your consultant can take images for future comparison and in a few cases, could choose a relatively painless biopsy, where tissue analysis will help.
 This is however becoming less likely, with the latest laser technology able to provide optical biopsies.

 Above all, your consultant will talk to you, learn about your personal and family history, any concerns you have.
 Skin cancer screening is by nature an individual process, focused on your needs and the condition of your skin.

 Skin cancers, from actinic keratoses, to carcinomas, to melanoma are our first concern, we know the importance of early detection.
 Being examined by an experienced consultant can however bring other conditions to light.

 They will all benefit from early care and you could look on your visit as an annual MOT for your skin.
 In odd cases where a problem is identified, you can be sure that any requirements, including skin cancer treatment will be organised immediately.

 Simply give us a call and a visit can be arranged to suit you.
 This helps us all, screening is the best way to reduce treatment.